Sudan rebel leaders, 15 others, condemned to death - lawyer

-Malik Agar, who was governor of Sudan’s remote southern Blue Nile state before taking up arms, and Yasir Arman, who stood against Sudan President Omar Hassan al-Bashir in 2010 elections, were both condemned, lawyer Altujani Hassan told Reuters.
+Malik Agar, who was governor of Sudan’s remote Blue Nile state before taking up arms, and Yassir Arman, who stood against Sudanese President Omar Hassan al-Bashir in 2010 elections, were both condemned, lawyer Altujani Hassan told Reuters.

-It is part of an umbrella group, The Sudanese Revolutionary Front (SRF), also covering strife-torn Darfur in the west, that says it is fighting to bring in democratic reforms and topple Bashir.
-Khartoum has branded the rebels terrorists.
+It is part of a rebel umbrella group, also covering strife-torn Darfur in the west, that says it is fighting to bring in democratic reforms and topple Bashir.
+Khartoum has branded them terrorists.

-The sentences, ordered by a court in Singa, capital of Sudan’s Sennar state, came days after the African Union adjourned talks it was brokering between the SPLM-N and Sudan’s government, saying they were deadlocked.
+The sentence came weeks after the African Union adjourned talks it was brokering between SPLM-N and Sudan’s government, saying both sides were deadlocked.

 “The judge Abdelmonem Youness sentenced (them) over staging a war against the state... and terrorism,” Altujani Hassan told Reuters.

-SPLM-N includes many fighters who sided with South Sudanese rebels in decades of civil war fuelled by ethnicity, oil and ideology that ended in a 2005 peace deal.
+SPLM-N includes many fighters who sided with South Sudanese rebels in decades of civil war that ended in a 2005 peace deal that paved the way, in 2011, to the secession of South Sudan.

-But they were left inside Sudan when that agreement paved the way to the secession of South Sudan in 2011, around the time the latest fighting broke out in South Kordofan.

 Both Agar and Arman were senior members of South Sudan’s rebel SPLM, which is now that country’s ruling party.